-Choosing the right sensing current depends on the range of temperature you want to measure and the resolution you require at the highest measured temperature.
-To correctly set the thermistor current you must understand how the thermistor and the 3700 interact.
+Choosing the right sensing current depends on the range of temperature the user wants to measure and the resolution required at the highest measured temperature.
+To correctly set the thermistor current, the user must understand how the thermistor and the 3700 interact.